Using Jaw Bones to Age White-tailed Deer

 8 1/2 year old deer jaw

-A simple jaw spreader can be made from 1/4 inch rebar and welded into a simlar shape as the photo below.
-Insert the jaw spreader into the mouth as shown.
-Make sure the spreader is pushed completely through the mouth and then rotate the jaw spreader downward as shown.
-Teeth are now visible for inspection.
-A flashlight may be needed on those deer in which you do not want to cut the cheek.
+Lastly, to assist with aging deer by teeth, a simple jaw spreader can be made from rebar and welded into a similar shape as the above photo.
+This tool comes in handy after the deer has been dead for some time and rigor mortis has set in.
+Insert the jaw spreader into the deer’s mouth as shown.
+Make sure the spreader is pushed completely through the mouth and then rotate the jaw spreader downward to open the mouth.
+A deer’s teeth are now visible for inspection/interpretation and you can age deer by the replacement and wear of the teeth.
+Again, a flashlight will be helpful on those deer that will not be cut and are headed to the taxidermist.

 1. Thank you for very clear deer age determination information.
 This is the clearest explanation I have seen.
 We began aging deer last season.
 This is very interesting.
 We try to shoot adult doe.
 The biggest surprize is the age of bucks.
 The teeth do not lie.